2022 SPORTING REGULATIONS

 DRIVERS’ CATEGORISATION AND LINE-UPS

-According to their race record and achievements, the drivers of the FIA World Endurance Championship (WEC) are categorized by a dedicated committee of the FIA as follows: Bronze, Silver, Gold, Platinum.
+According to their race record and achievements, the drivers of the FIA World Endurance Championship (WEC) are categorised by a dedicated committee of the FIA as follows: Bronze, Silver, Gold and Platinum.

 LMGTE Am: A 2 or 3-driver line-up must include at least 1 Bronze driver and 1 Bronze or Silver driver.